KisloTAooAnkit/Stocky/README.md

 # Stocky

-Build a dollar cost averaging calculator to project potential returns for financial assets like stocks, equities & ETFs
+A dollar cost averaging calculator to project potential returns for financial assets like stocks, equities & ETFs

 ## App Premise: